Riddhi1622/Riddhi1622/README.md

 # Hi there! 👋

-I'm Divya, a recent graduate with a strong passion for frontend development and a keen interest in the exciting worlds of web3, blockchain, cryptocurrency, NFTs, and gaming. 🚀
+I'm Riddhi, a recent graduate with a strong passion for frontend development and a keen interest in the exciting worlds of web3, blockchain, cryptocurrency, NFTs, and gaming. 🚀

 ## 🎓 Education